sougatach/zfi_glmaster/README.md

-# zfi_glmaster
+# Package ZFI_GLMASTER
-GL Master Data Abstract Factory
+GL Master Data Abstract Factory Model
 1. Download the Nugget File
-2. Install the Nugget file using SAPLINK installer
+2. Install the Nugget file in your SAP system using SAPLINK installer
 3. Use what you need from the objects in the Nugget file; not all objects are required depending on your scenario.
+4. All comments and suggestions welcome - please proceed to https://blogs.sap.com/?p=1202865